The aim of treatment is usually to control the cancer and your symptoms.

 Immunotherapy uses your immune system to fight cancer.
 It works by helping the immune system recognise and attack cancer cells.
 Some types of immunotherapies are also called targeted treatments or biological therapies.

 You might have this on their own or with other cancer drugs.

 Radiotherapy treatment uses high energy x-rays to kill cancer cells.
 Radiotherapy can help to control cancer growth and symptoms.
 You usually have this as external radiotherapy.
 This is where the therapy radiographer uses a machine outside the body to direct radiation beams at the cancer to destroy it.

 Some people have internal radiotherapy (brachytherapy or endobronchial therapy).
 This is when your doctor puts the radiotherapy near the tumour inside your airway.
 You might have this if the cancer is blocking, or partly blocking, your airway.

 Internal radiotherapy can shrink the blockage to help make your breathing easier.
 It can also help to control any infection or bleeding caused by the tumour.

-Surgery to remove the tumour is a treatment for secondary lung cancer that started in the bone, or for soft tissue sarcomas.
+Surgery to remove the tumour is a treatment for secondary lung cancer that started in the bowel, bone, or for soft tissue sarcomas.
 It is not usually suitable for other types of cancer.